 Emotionally Focused Therapy (EFT)

-EFT earned the American Psychological Association (APA) gold standard as the most effective evidenced based couples therapy approach currently in the field.
-For instance, research studies find that 70-75% of couples move from distress to recovery and approximately 90% show significant improvements.
-Studies consistently show excellent follow-up results, and some studies show that significant progress continues after therapy.
+EFT earned the American Psychological Association (APA) gold standard as the most effective evidence-based couples therapy approach.
+Research studies find that 70-75% of couples move from distress to recovery and approximately 90% show significant improvements.
+Studies consistently show excellent follow-up results and some studies show that significant progress continues after therapy.